dwyl/phoenix-liveview-chat-example/README.md

   end
 ```

-You should now have a functional chat application use liveView!
+You should now have a functional chat application using liveView!
 **Try it at: [liveview-chat-example.herokuapp](https://liveview-chat-example.herokuapp.com/)**